ProShares - VIX Short-Term Futures ETF (VIXY) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - VIX Short-Term Futures ETF (VIXY) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $236.8M, listed on CBOE, carrying a beta of -2.32 to the broader market.
-ProShares VIX Short-Term Futures ETF seeks investment results, before fees and expenses, that match the performance of the S&P 500 VIX Short-Term Futures IndexTM. public since 2011-01-04.
+ProShares - VIX Short-Term Futures ETF (VIXY) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $215.8M, listed on CBOE, carrying a beta of -2.33 to the broader market.
+The ProShares VIX Short-Term Futures ETF (VIXY) is structured with the primary objective of replicating the investment performance of the S&P 500 VIX Short-Term Futures Index. public since 2011-01-04.

 - Spot Price